 - The opportunity to hear about The Network of International members (NIM) and the benefits of being a member of the network

-The Danish labour market - including the financial sector - works differently than labour markets in almost all other parts of the world.
-At this webinar, we will introduce you to both?nice-to-knows and need-to-knows about the Danish labour market - such as how your salary, holidays and other important terms and conditions are defined and how you can have a say.
+The Danish labour market – including the financial sector – works differently than labour markets in almost all other parts of the world.
+At this workshop, we will introduce you to both nice-to-knows and need-to-knows about the Danish labour market – such as how your salary, holidays and other important terms and conditions are defined and how you can have a say.

 Trade unions and employers’ organizations greatly influence employment policy, wages and working conditions through this voluntarist system.
 Moreover, a rather liberal element in the Danish model is the so-called ‘flexicurity system’, allowing employers considerable flexibility when hiring and dismissing workers, balanced by rather generous welfare benefits and access to further education and training for unemployed workers.
 This system remains supported by both employers and trade unions.

 Nana will present the basics of ‘the Danish model’.
-She will introduce the collective bargaining process, flexicurity and discuss the role of trade unions and Employers organizations in regulating the Danish labour market.
+She will introduce the collective bargaining process, flexicurity and discuss the role of trade unions and Employers organizations in regulating the Danish labor market.

-In the second part of the webinar Daniela Vacaretu, Risk manager at Saxo Bank will share her experiences of being new to the Danish financial sector and tell you about Finansforbundet´s social and professional Network of internationals (NIM) and how you can use the network.
+At the meeting Nancy Zhang will also share her personal experiences of being new to the Danish financial sector as well as she will tell you about Finansforbundet´s social and professional Network of internationals (NIM) and how you can use the network.

 - “The Danish model’, the collective bargaining process and flexicurity and what it means to you